-If you are looking for the safest and easiest vasectomy Sydney can offer, Vasectomy Australia performs an open-ended no-scalpel vasectomy technique at three convenient locations across Sydney, including our flagship location at the Sydney Vasectomy Centre in Enmore, providing a permanent method of contraception by closing the sperm-carrying tubes, removing the possibility of future pregnancy.
+If you are looking for the safest and easiest vasectomy Sydney can offer, Vasectomy Australia performs an open-ended no-scalpel vasectomy technique at convenient locations across Sydney, including our flagship location at the Sydney Vasectomy Centre in Enmore, providing a permanent method of contraception by closing the sperm-carrying tubes, removing the possibility of future pregnancy.

 Our convenient vasectomy clinic Sydney locations are designed to help provide easier access for Sydney men looking to achieve greater peace of mind.
 Click on the location best situated for you, to learn more about our service and how we can help you.

 Reached your limit of children?
 The vasectomy procedure keeps your family numbers at their limit.

 The vasectomy procedure is a simple process in which the vas deferens (vas) is cut to cause sterilisation in a male.
 The vas is a tube that carries sperm from the testicles where it is made to the penis.
 On the way, sperm is joined by semen, so your ejaculate contains both sperm and semen.

 Sperm makes up a very small percentage (less than 5%) so most men will not notice any change in the volume of their ejaculate after a vasectomy.
 Dr Cashion performs this procedure regularly in Sydney as well as other vasectomy clinic locations throughout Australia.

 Why should I choose Dr Cashion?